voipxp/testing/README.md

 The application is running React with previous angular code inside it being render via the AngularComponent (**src/components/angular-component**).
 New components _should_ be written in React.

 The preference for react components is to use functional components and utilize hooks (useState, useReducer) for local state management and lifecycle methods (useEffect).
-For global storage we are currently utilizing Redux.
-The stores are located in **src/store**.
+For global state management we are currently utilizing Redux.

 ### Directory structure